 14. Garland, Texas

 Just a short drive out from Dallas, Garland offers retirees manageable renting costs.
 It’s also located in one of the few states that don’t have an income tax.
 Garland is one of the cities where the housing market has outperformed the stock market.

-Baltimore is already one of the best cities in the U.S. to rent in, so it could be an affordable option for retirees who want to rent.
+Baltimore is already one of the cheaper cities in the U.S. to rent in, so it could be an affordable option for retirees who want to rent.
 On top of that, the average healthcare costs are some of the most affordable in the nation.